 Failure to make an SRP

-All other complaints in relation to payments received on termination of employment due to redundancy for eg notice pay, holiday pay must be made to an industrial tribunal within three months from the date the employment ended.
+All other complaints in relation to payments received on termination of employment due to redundancy for eg notice pay or holiday pay must be made to an Industrial Tribunal within three months from the date the employment ended.